IF YOU CHANGE THE STORE LANGUAGE / CURRENCY, YOUR SHOPPING BASKET WILL BE CLEARED.

 Call us on 0800 622 6030 | Contact Us

 When it comes to knowing exactly how to properly clean and care for your shoes, there are a few simple tips and tricks to know to ensure your routine is efficient and effective.
-Take a look at my shoe care commandments to learn how to keep your collection in the very best condition.
+Take a look at our shoe care commandments to learn how to keep your collection in the very best condition.

-1. Thou shalt wear-in your shoes
+1. Wear-in your shoes

 I know the temptation.
 You’ve just purchased a new pair of Oliver Sweeney shoes and you cannot wait to wear them with everything.
 I don’t blame you, but in the very first instance of great shoe care, it’s important that the initial few wears are both indoors and infrequent.
 This will ensure that your feet feel the benefits of the construction and the leather, which gradually softens and adjusts to the shape of your foot.
 Wear them around the house at first or for a few hours on a weekend to ease both the leather and your foot into the construction and to avoid any pesky blisters.